Introduction

 raise RuntimeError("OPENAI_API_KEY is not set.")

-TRACE_DATASET_NAME = "Your dataset name that targets an agent"
+TRACE_DATASET_NAME = "" # TODO: Update this to your dataset name that targets an agent

 # Clients